AdamPaternostro/Azure-Power-BI-Embedded-Sample/README.md

 ## Detail Steps
 This process will walk through the following
 - Create an Azure tenant.
-This step can be skipped unless you are doing a test configuration like this sample.
+This step can be skipped unless you are doing a test configuration (like I performed in this sample).
 I show it since some users might want to test in an Azure subscription where they are not an Admin.
 - Create an Azure Service Principal.
 A Service Principal is analogous to a user.
-Service Principal should be used for automated processes in Azure and in this case we are using a service principal as the "unattended user" who will run the embedded reports.
+Service Principals should be used for automated processes in Azure and in this case we are using a service principal as the "unattended user" who will run the embedded reports.
 - Create a Power BI Account.
 You can use a free trial account for Power BI if you do not own a license.
 If you need a licence you need to contact your Office 365 admin (someone in your organization) and they can assign you a license.
    - Purchase a license: https://docs.microsoft.com/en-us/power-bi/service-admin-purchasing-power-bi-pro
 - Create a Power BI Workspace.
 This is where we will deploy your reports.
 - Configure Power BI to use the service principal created above
 - Deploy a sample report
-- Walk through the C# code: PowerBI-Developer-Samples and explain what a report token, url and id are used for when embedding.
+- Walk through the C# code in the PowerBI-Developer-Samples sample project provided by Microsoft and explain each element used in embedded (e.g. report token, report url and report id).
 - Deploy an Azure Function which will run the C# code from the PowerBI-Developer-Samples and return back a report token, url and id.
 The Azure Function means we can then call this from any system, web page or JavaScript code and have our reports easily embedded into any application.
+You do not want to author this code everytime you want to quickly embed a report.
+Embedding should take 2 minutes.
 - Create a simple HTML page with minimal JavaScript to show you how to embed a report.
-This allows you to  the minimul code required to embed a report on a web page or single page application.
+This allows you to  the minimal code required to embed a report on a web page or single page application.

 #### Notes
 - I will not use the Power BI online wizard (https://app.powerbi.com/embedsetup/appownsdata) to create the Power BI setup.